surfacesyntacticud/website/content/guidelines/u/relations/comp_obl.md

 ---

 # **comp:obl**
 The `comp:obl` relation is used for oblique arguments of verbs, adjectives, adverbs, nouns or pronouns, regardless of their form.
-In SUD we do not make a difference between indirect objects and oblique arguments.
-On the other hand, we do distinguish between core arguments and modifiers.
+In SUD we do not differentiate between indirect objects and oblique arguments.
+However, we do distinguish between core arguments and modifiers.

 Consider the following sentence **analysed in UD**.